 Continuation of Biochemistry I. Includes molecular analysis of biological membrane structure and function and a molecular level analysis of information flow from DNA through RNA to proteins.
 Other topics include mechanisms of hormone action and an expansion on metabolic concepts.

 Methods of protein analysis, building on techniques and principles learned in BCH 326.
 Students will use bioinformatics and molecular biological techniques, including PCR, to harness and change protein sequence.
 They will implement modern protein purification techniques, develop enzyme essays, and perform equilibrium binding assays to investigate the relationships among protein sequence, structure, and function.

 BCH 425 Medicinal Chemistry 3 Credits

 A comprehensive description of the important principles of medicinal chemistry including principles of rationale drug design with synthetic strategies, mechanisms of drug actions, structure-activity relationships, the absorption, distribution, metabolism and elimination of drugs.
 Specific classes of drugs to be discussed include: anticancer agents, analgesics, anti-inflammatory drugs, steroids, drugs acting on the nervous system and antibiotics.

 Prerequisite(s): BCH 325 or permission of instructor.

-BCH 490 Independent Research and Study 1-4 Credits
+BCH 490 Independent Study: Research and Creative Expression 1-4 Credits

 Immerses the student in laboratory research.
 The student learns to organize material, use the literature, make precise measurement, and obtain reproducible data.
 If possible, the student will publish the results or present them at a scientific meeting.